 Find out about the different options available for pain relief in labour, including epidural, pethidine, TENS and other means of reducing discomfort before and during childbirth.

-Straightforward birth means giving birth vaginally, without any procedures or interventions.
-Here we look at the advantages, and discuss how to encourage a straightforward birth.
+Straightforward birth means giving birth vaginally without any procedures or interventions.
+Read about the advantages and how to encourage a straightforward birth.

-Here we look at the early signs of labour, such as Braxton Hicks contractions, preparing for birth and when to call your midwife.
+Discover the early signs of labour, such as Braxton Hicks contractions and mucus plug discharge.
+Read about symptoms, preparing for birth and when to call your midwife.

-There are things you can do in pregnancy to make a straightforward birth more likely.
-Find out more in this article.
+There are things you can do during pregnancy to make a straightforward birth more likely.
+Here we provide tips and information.

 Having a birthing partner present can make a woman feel supported in labour, so it is always good to plan ahead.
 Read about how a birth partner can help in pregnancy.